-The Community and Technical College Formula Advisory Committee (CTCFAC), conducted in an open and public forum, is charged with proposing a set of formulas that provide the appropriate funding levels and financial incentives necessary to best achieve the goals of 60x30TX.
-A preliminary written report of its activities and recommendations is due to the Commissioner by December 7, 2019, and a final written report by February 2, 2020.
+The Community and Technical Colleges Formula Advisory Committee (CTCFAC), conducted in an open and public forum, is charged with proposing a set of formulas that provide the appropriate funding levels and financial incentives necessary to best achieve the goals of 60x30TX.
 The CTCFAC's specific charges are to:

-1. Study and make recommendations for the appropriate funding levels for the contact hour, core, and the student success funding.
-(TEC, Section 61.059 (b)).
+Study and make recommendations for the appropriate funding levels for the contact hour, core, and the student success funding.